DmitriK/darkContrast/README.md

 Elements which already have good contrast (e.g. author is running their own dark styling) are also unchanged.

-In comparison to UserStyles.css or similar fixes, this extension tries to minimize changes that fix the contrast issue.
+In comparison to userContent.css/userChrome.css or similar fixes, this extension tries to minimize changes that fix the contrast issue.
 Thus native styles are retained if possible.